 BCPS uses a multi-tiered system of support (MTSS) imbedded in the Response to Intervention model to ensure the violence prevention and intervention strategies are delivered strategically as needs evolve and dictate.
-BCPS also provides a list of approved Bullying Prevention Curriculum Programs to use in schools.
+To view a list of approved Bullying Prevention Curriculum Programs to use in schools, visit browardschools.com/anti-bullying.